dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 1. **Experiment with all three tools, running them with different options.
 Do all of them identify the techniques used in this room?**

-As we can see LinPEAS was able to find he vulnerabilities what where discussed in the various sections.
-Similarly the other two tools can be used to do Enumerate information about the system.
+As we can see LinPEAS was able to find the vulnerabilities that were discussed in the various sections.
+Similarly, the other two tools can be used to Enumerate information about the system.

 > No answer required